robalyx/rotector/README.md

 When users get flagged through these detection methods, they appear in the Discord bot interface where moderators can conduct thorough reviews.
 The bot provides specialized tools that allow moderators to perform checks before deciding whether to confirm or clear the flag.

-The system also includes an API service called [roscoe](https://github.com/robalyx/roscoe) that developers can integrate with their own applications to check user flags.
-Additionally, we're developing a browser extension that will allow regular Roblox players to see if users they encounter have been flagged in our reviewed database, helping the broader community identify potentially inappropriate accounts while browsing Roblox.
+We've released a browser extension that allows regular Roblox players to see if users they encounter have been flagged in our reviewed database, helping the broader community identify potentially inappropriate accounts while browsing Roblox.

 Rotector focuses on identifying and tracking inappropriate accounts, while leaving the actual account moderation and termination decisions to Roblox.
 Roblox administrators would need to contact us directly to access the uncensored list.